 Remove the bandages gently and apply another round of emollient on the skin while it is still damp.
 Clean the bandages thoroughly to make sure they are ready for the next wet wrap treatment.
+Bandages or garments are quite delicate, so popping them in the washing machine inside a pillow slip will help to make them last longer.

-Wet wraps are used for 1-4 days to help the inflamed weeping skin get settled.
+Wet wraps are used for a few days to help the inflamed weeping skin get settled.